The Shady Side Of Kamala Harris

 There is a deviously effective technique in the debate world called the Gish Gallop.
 It's when you spew so many falsehoods in such rapid succession that your interlocutor is put in the difficult position of either rebutting you endlessly, or actually getting to their own point.

-In Kamala Harris' 2020 Vice Presidential debate with Mike Pence, a question came on the topic of delaying Supreme Court justice nominations until after an election.
+In Kamala Harris' 2020 Vice Presidential debate with Mike Pence, a question came up on the topic of delaying Supreme Court justice nominations until after an election.
 Democrats favored this at the time, so Harris invented an "unsubstantiated" reasoning, according to Factcheck.org (ie, nonexistent), and ironically attributed it to Abraham Lincoln.
 Lincoln faced a similar nomination close to his own election, claimed Harris, "But Honest Abe said it's not the right thing to do.
 The American people deserve to make the decision about who will be the next president of the United States."
 Historians told the outlet that there's speculation to Lincoln's motive, but that probably wasn't it, and "there is no record of him making a quote that squares with the one Harris described."

-Harris has had other deviations from the truth.
-Politifact keeps a running tally.
-She claimed to have "sued Exxon Mobil:" false.
-She fabricated a stat that "the majority of women are minimum wage workers:" false.
-She accused the Trump administration of "'raiding money' from military service member pensions to pay for the border wall:'" false.
-She accused then-Supreme Court nominee Brett Kavanaugh of saying birth control methods could be considered "'abortion-inducing drugs:'" false.
+Harris has had other deviations from the truth, and Politifact keeps a running tally.
+She claimed to have "sued Exxon Mobil": false.
+She fabricated a stat that "the majority of women are minimum wage workers": false.
+She accused the Trump administration of "'raiding money' from military service member pensions to pay for the border wall'": false.
+She accused then-Supreme Court nominee Brett Kavanaugh of saying birth control methods could be considered "'abortion-inducing drugs'": false.
 The list goes on.